tisu97/ComputerNetwork/Network_Layer.md

 *   **Time-to-live**

+    The time-to-live (**TTL**) field is included to ensure that datagrams do not circulate forever (due to, for example, a long-lived routing loop) in the network. **This field is decremented by one each time the datagram is processed by a router.
+If the TTL field reaches 0, the datagram must be dropped.**

 *   **Protocol**

     The value of this field indicates the specific transport-layer protocol to which the data portion of this IP datagram should be passed.